Why New HCM Needs Mobile Workforce Management

 In the next 5-10 years, the most successful companies will be those who have learned how to harness consumer technologies to transform the employee experience.
 Forbes contributor, Jeanne Meister, examines how HR leaders at global organisations are already moving in this direction.
 Technology is acting as the driver of the new employee experience as front-runners leverage agile development tactics to expedite the recruitment process or to facilitate the development of new intelligent digital learning platforms.
 Chatbots, used by marketers to engage buyers, may soon be used to develop digital co-workers as automation takes a greater role in the workplace.

 Technology will also be essential to manage the blended workforce as fewer employees fit the traditional FTE model.
 An integrated HCM will need to do more than simply accommodate workers of various classifications, it will have to offer an employee experience from onboarding to performance management and training for a variety of workers, freelancers, contract employees, part-time employees, and other types of contingent workers.

 Technologies to Support the Modern Workplace

-As your organization makes plans to take the next steps forward in HCM, tools that can manage both talent and space will be essential to supporting the modern workforce.
+As your organisation makes plans to take the next steps forward in HCM, tools that can manage both talent and space will be essential to supporting the modern workforce.
 In addition to robust payroll, tax and benefits systems, today’s mobile, flexible work environment requires tools to track time and attendance of virtual employees as well as hoteling and mobile workforce management.
-Crafting the employee experience is about more than just establishing a corporate culture that embraces the new way to work, it requires an investment in the technology that makes takes culture beyond theory to daily practice.
+Crafting the employee experience is about more than just establishing a corporate culture that embraces the new way to work, it requires an investment in the technology that makes takes culture beyond theory to daily practise.
 Asure Software is a leader in delivering HR technologies that build companies of the future.